 - On your vehicle title and registration

-Your VIN number can reveal a lot about your car, including its airbag type, country of origin, engine size, and even turning diameter.
+Your VIN number can tell you a lot about your car, including its airbag type, country of origin, engine size, and even turning diameter.
 When you’re performing a VIN check on your car and need to know how to decode VIN numbers, keep the following in mind:

 Why is my VIN number important?

 - Check insurance status: Your state’s department of motor vehicles may also use your VIN to check your car insurance information before issuing your vehicle’s registration tags.
 If you list a different or incorrect VIN on your insurance documents, your state’s DMV may consider your car uninsured and refuse to register it.

 One of the most important reasons to do a VIN lookup is to stay ahead of safety recalls.
 A safety recall is issued when a vehicle (or part of a vehicle) fails to meet federal safety standards.
-Many car owners have no idea that a safety recall was issued for their vehicle, especially if they bought it used.
+Many car owners have no idea when a safety recall has been issued for their specific vehicle, especially if they bought the car used.
 According to CarFax, more than 47 million vehicles have at least one open safety recall.
 Is your vehicle one of them?
-Enter your VIN at SaferCar.gov to double check!
+Enter your VIN at SaferCar.gov to find out.

-Now that you know where to find your VIN, how to read it, and how it’s used, it’s time to put that know-how to good use!
-Go outside, snag your VIN, and see how affordable your car insurance could be when you get a quote for car insurance with Direct Auto & Life Insurance!
+Now that you know where to find your VIN, how to read a VIN, and how it’s used, it’s time to put that know-how to good use.
+Go outside, snag your VIN, and see how affordable your car insurance could be when you get a quote for car insurance with Direct Auto Insurance!